 Pillar 5: Breathing for Stability

 Breathing isn’t just for relaxation—it also boosts stability in hypermobility-focused yoga.
-Diaphragmatic breathing supports your core and reduces tension.
+Diaphragmatic breathing may support your core and help ease tension.
 For more techniques, see our beginner breathwork guide.

-• Belly Breathing: Inhale deeply, letting your belly expand, then exhale, drawing your navel in.
-This strengthens your deep core.
+- Belly Breathing: Inhale deeply, letting your belly expand, then exhale, drawing your navel in.
+This can help activate your deep core.

 Yoga for Joint Stability: Poses That Build Control